Regional Economic Integration of Laos into ASEAN, Trade and Entrepreneurship Development (RELATED)

 Together with key stakeholders from the public and private sector, RELATED addresses three main areas, in which it aims to:

-With RELATED’s support, the Lao National Chamber of Commerce and Industry (LNCCI) and the Department of Small and Medium Enterprise Promotion (DOSMEP) in the Ministry of Industry and Commerce are in the process of setting up the first ASEAN SME Service Centre in Lao PDR.
-This centre is to provide advice, information and training for SMEs preparing to do business in the AEC.
-In the run-up, RELATED helped conduct a survey on the AEC-related service needs of Lao SMEs.
-This included a study tour to ASEAN Service Centres in Thailand and Malaysia to learn about best practices – both for work procedures and products.
+With RELATED’s support, the Lao National Chamber of Commerce and Industry (LNCCI) and the Department of Small and Medium Enterprise Promotion (DOSMEP) in the Ministry of Industry and Commerce have launched the first ASEAN SME Service Centre in Lao PDR.
+RELATED assists it intensively to develop and provide AEC-related services.